jbaker14111/jbaker14111/README.md

 &emsp; I am currently a student at Liberty University Online, pursuing my Bachelor of Science in computer science, cybersecurity.
 I am actively seeking an internship to further my career as a cybersecurity analyst.
 Currently employed at the Law
-Offices of Mark W. Doran, PLLC as a law clerk, where I bring experience in client communication, legal document preparation, and extensive research.
+Offices of Mark W. Doran, PLLC as a law clerk, I bring experience in client communication, legal document preparation, and extensive research.
 Eager to apply my academic knowledge and practical expertise, I look forward to collaborating with a diverse group of professionals in the pursuit of a successful cybersecurity career. <br>